pertzlab/CellZarr/README.md

 uv sync
 ```

 **Virtual Environment Integration**: All `uv sync` commands automatically create and manage a virtual environment (`.venv`) in your project directory.
 VS Code will automatically detect this environment and can use it for running Jupyter notebooks and Python scripts.
-If VS Code doesn't automatically select the environment, you can manually select it by pressing `Ctrl+Shift+P`, typing "Python: Select Interpreter", and choosing the interpreter from the `.venv` folder.

 ## Configuration